uxodb/klise-uxodb/_posts/authelia-multi-domain/2023-09-05-authelia-multi-domain.md

 At some point, while tinkering with Authelia, I introduced some changes which rendered one of my services inaccessible.
 I really liked the modifications I made and instead of rolling them back, I decided to look for a solution.

 ## Running Authelia
-Authelia acts as a companion for reverse proxies, it's responsible for evaluating  requests and determines whether to allow, deny or redirect the request.To illustrate this, I've attached a basic diagram of the architecture below.
+Authelia acts as a companion for reverse proxies, it's responsible for evaluating  requests and determines whether to allow, deny or redirect the request.
+To illustrate this, I've attached a basic diagram of the architecture below.
 <figure>
 <img src="/authelia-multi-domain/authelia-proxy.png" alt="Authelia Diagram">
 <figcaption>Authelia working with the reverse proxy to evaluate the incoming request. </figcaption>